AdrienPlacais/Simulia_Multipactor_lib/README.md

 In particular:
  - Load particle sweeps and position monitor data from CST Microwave Studio.
  - Load results from SPARK3D.
- - Post-treat electron vs time results from these tools: multipactor trend, multipactor order.
+ - Post-treat electron vs time results from these tools: multipactor trend, (TODO: multipactor order).
  - Post-treat CST's position monitor data: energy of incoming electrons, impact angle, visualize trajectories.

 # Requirements
-You will need a recent version of Python (>3.7).
+You will need a recent version of Python (>=3.11).

 The `vedo` module is necessary to study collisions of particles (ParticleMonitor) with walls (impact energy, impact angle).
 If you manage your distribution with `pip`, refer to: https://vedo.embl.es/docs/vedo.html#install-and-test